azvoleff/glcm/README.md

 to optimize computation time.
 The `glcm` function in the package can compute the following texture statistics: mean (using either of two definitions), variance (using either of two definitions), homogeneity, contrast, dissimilarity, entropy, second_moment, and, correlation.
-The window size and shift are user determined.
+The window size, shift, and grey-level quantization are user determined.
 See the help file for `glcm` (included in the package) for details.

 ## Package Installation